AIAIAI TMA-2 DJ Headphones Review

 Differences Between Sizes And Variants

 The AIAIAI TMA-2 DJ arrive as a preset combination of modular parts in a kit that you assemble from the box.
-There's just one color: black.
+There's just one color: Black.
 For reference, the components for this set include 'S02' drivers, an 'H02' headband, 'E01' ear pads, and a 'C02' coiled cable.
 You can see the label for our unit here.
-Please let us know in the forums if you know of another variant.

 The first difference between the AIAIAI TMA-2 DJ and most headphones is their modular design.
-You can totally change the part most responsible for the sound profile, the drivers, which is very unusual.
+You can change the part most responsible for the sound profile, the drivers, which is very unusual.
 With that said, the AIAIAI TMA-2 DJ are bass-dominant.
 Another of the company's cans, the TMA-2 DJ XE, use interchangeable parts, too, with drivers meant to sound more analytical.
+The AIAIAI TMA-2 aren't billed as specifically environmentally friendly, but their swappable parts inherently extend the lifespan of these headphones to everyone regardless of technical skill, similar to eco-friendly models such as the Fairphone Fairbuds XL.
 When set against the Sennheiser HD 25, another pair of wired on-ears with a notable amount of boom, the AIAIAI have more bass on tap and much less high-end.

 Look at our best DJ headphones picks for more gear choices.
 The best bass headphones are worth a gander if you count yourself as a bass head.
 Lastly, if you're early in your hunt for headphones but need help figuring out where to start, check out the best headphones.